-4 Unit Tests (equally weighted) Labs, Assignments, Quizzes 35% 15% Late penalty 20% per day for 2 days.
+4 Unit Tests (equally weighted) 35%

-Midterm Exam (Units A + B) 20% 30%
+Labs, Assignments, Quizzes 10% Late penalty 20% per day for 2 days.

-Final Exam (Units A, B, C, D) 30%
+Midterm Exam 20% Final Exam (Cumulative) 35%

 All tests and exams MUST be written at the scheduled times unless PRIOR arrangements have been made with the instructor.
 A missed test (exam) will result in a score of ZERO on that test (exam).
 Only in very specific cases may student be given an opportunity to make up a missed exam (student will be presented with a different version of the exam).
 Doctor, lawyer or police documentation may be required.
 The final exam is 3 hours long and is scheduled by the registrars' office during GPRC Exam weeks.
+Do not book vacation in this time period.